hamaier/ak-dm-glossary/_glossary/a.md

 # New Term - no spaces
 Added this to check logical rendering.
+  - No blank lines w/in if clause doesn't render properly
+  - Blank line after if opening clause
 {% if page.asup %}

   {% include_relative {{ page.asup }} %}
 {% endif %}
 (code used for above logical include)